Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Methods

-Now, we can follow closely the treatment of Tufarelli~\emph{et al.}~\cite{tufarelliPRL14} to get the figure of merit of the scheme.
-First, we have to define the bosonic operator for the waveguide field traveling away from the device
+\textbf{Figure of merit.} Now, we can follow closely the treatment of Tufarelli~\emph{et al.}~\cite{tufarelliPRL14} to get the figure of merit of the scheme.
+First, we have to define the bosonic operator for the waveguide field travelling away from the device

 with $u(\tau)$ being a temporal profile of the form